Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:preliminaries} gives some notations and mathematical preliminaries.
-Section \ref{sec:Problem formulation} presents the vehicle model, the spacing policy and the control objective.
-In Section \ref{sec:Main results}, a distributed observer is proposed with the internal stability and string stability presented.
-Some corroborating simulations are provided in Section \ref{sec:examples}.
-Finally, in Section \ref{sec:conclusions} we conclude the paper and discuss future directions.
+Sec. \ref{sec:preliminaries} gives some notations and mathematical preliminaries.
+Sec. \ref{sec:Problem formulation} presents the vehicle model, the spacing policy and the control objective.
+In Sec. \ref{sec:Main results}, a distributed observer-based controller is proposed with the internal stability analysis.
+String stability of the above controller is demonstrated in Sec. \ref{ss}. {The controller convergence rate is discussed in Sec.~\ref{sec_convergence_analysis}.} Some corroborating simulations are provided in Sec. \ref{sec:examples}.
+Finally, in Sec. \ref{sec:conclusions} we conclude the paper and discuss future directions.